 When dealing with a skin rash, it’s important to understand that there are many reasons why it can occur.
 Rashes can look very similar to the untrained eye, but a professional diagnosis can help identify the root cause of the symptom and the best course of treatment.
 Here are just a few examples of common types of skin rashes that can occur:

-- Rubella: This skin condition tends to start on the face, and can then spread throughout the body.
-This skin rash is contagious, and can be easily transmitted through contact.
-Rubella may also be accompanied by a slight fever.
+- Rubella – This skin condition tends to start on the face and can then spread throughout the body.
+This skin rash is contagious and can be easily transmitted through contact.
+A slight fever may also accompany Rubella.

-- Eczema: This condition can often appear as a skin rash.
-It is characterized by red, inflamed patches of skin that can vary in color intensity, and is caused by underlying problems with skin dryness and the skin barrier.
-Eczema can affect individuals of all ages, and may be caused by factors like genetics and allergies, among others.
+- Eczema – This condition can often appear as a skin rash.
+It is characterized by red, inflamed patches of skin that can vary in color intensity and is caused by underlying problems with skin dryness and the skin barrier.
+Eczema can affect individuals of all ages and may be caused by factors like genetics and allergies.

-- Allergic Reaction: Skin rashes may also be a sign of an allergic reaction.
+- Allergic Reaction – Skin rashes may also indicate an allergic reaction.
 In such cases, the rash may appear suddenly after eating a certain food or coming in contact with some plants or animals.

-- Fungal Infection: Some skin rashes are caused by fungal infections.
-For example, ring worm will present as red, circular patches on the skin.
-This skin rash may sometimes be confused with discoid eczema, which also tends to show up in the shape that resembles a disc.
+- Fungal Infection – Fungal infections cause some skin rashes.
+For example, ringworm will present red, circular patches on the skin.
+This skin rash may sometimes be confused with discoid eczema, which also tends to appear in a shape resembling a disc.

-- Rosacea: This skin condition is often confused with acne, because of its recurrent nature and because it appears most commonly on the face.
-However, Rosacea is believed to be caused by the inflammatory response of the body.
-Accurately diagnosing this condition is essential for bringing the symptoms under control and reducing future recurrences.
+- Rosacea – This skin condition is often confused with acne because of its recurrent nature and because it appears most commonly on the face.
+However, Rosacea is believed to be caused by the body’s inflammatory response.
+Accurately diagnosing this condition is essential for controlling the symptoms and reducing future recurrences.

-- Shingles: This condition manifests in the form of a painful skin rash that is accompanied by blisters.
-Shingles is actually caused by the chickenpox virus.
-After having chickenpox, the virus will remain in the patient’s body, but will be dormant.
-From time to time, it can become active and present as a skin rash.
+- Shingles – This condition manifests in the form of a painful skin rash that is accompanied by blisters.
+The chickenpox virus actually causes shingles.
+After chickenpox, the virus will remain in the patient’s body but will remain dormant.
+Occasionally, it can become active and present as a skin rash.

-- Scabies: A skin rash caused by tiny itch mites, Scabies can be especially bothersome because it causes a relentless itch.
-Patients who visit McLean Dermatology because of Scabies often have a rash that is quite irritated because they keep scratching the area.
-Constant scratching can be dangerous due to heightened risk of infection.
+- Scabies – A skin rash caused by tiny itch mites, Scabies can be especially bothersome because it causes a relentless itch.
+Patients who visit McLean & Potomac Dermatology because of Scabies often have a rash that irritates them because they keep scratching the area.
+Constant scratching can be dangerous due to the heightened risk of infection.
 This is a highly contagious condition that should be treated right away.

 If you are suffering from a rash, it’s imperative to seek professional medical help.
-Although some skin rashes may resolve on their own, many such conditions need medical treatment and prescription-strength medication.
+Although some skin rashes may resolve independently, many such conditions need medical treatment and prescription-strength medication.
 Therefore, please don’t delay treatment.